CEI-lab/ece3400-2017/docs/tutorials/LaserCutter/Laser_Cutting_Tutorial.md

 * When you are satisfied with the layout of your part, click on print.
 * On the print menu select print preferences.
 This will bring up the configuration menu for the cutter.
 * **Make sure autofocus is on and the piece size dimensions match the page size.** If the laser is not focused it can mess up your part, and in the worst case run the head of the laser into the base plate breaking the cutter.
 * Select the proper settings for vectoring and rastering.
 Look at page 141 of the Laser cutter manual to find the proper settings for the material you are using.
+The laser cutter used in the lab is 60W.

 ![Print preferences](./images/PrintscreenC.png)
 ![Default preferences](./images/Preferences.png)